zicat/astatine/docs/astatine_streaming_sql.md

 ## Transforms

-Astatine use `Transforms` to organize the operators of stream processing.
+Astatine use `Transforms` to organize the pipeline of stream processing.

-The syntax of Transforms is as follows:
+The syntax of `Transforms` is as follows:

 ```sql
 trasnaform_id WITH (